Skadden Fellowship Sponsorship

 - Excellent communications skills, with a strong preference for fully bilingual English/Spanish capability.

 - Strong academic performance; and excellent legal research and writing skills.

 - Proven ability to work independently and cooperatively with others.

 - Membership in the California Bar is preferred.

-Legal Aid at Work will accept applications through Friday July 3, 2020.
+Legal Aid at Work will accept applications in Spring 2021 (at a date to be determined).
 We strongly encourage candidates from underrepresented communities to apply.
 Please include a detailed cover letter describing your interest in the organization and the fellowship as well as the commitment you have to the issues our clients face.
 Send it along with your résumé, law school transcript, a list of three references, and one writing sample to: